dataledgerlabs/TxGuard/README.md

 The financial landscape has evolved—clients now use blockchain addresses as identities alongside traditional accounts, engaging in decentralized activities that challenge conventional oversight.
 Can financial entities truly understand these behaviors while adhering to Anti-Money Laundering (AML) and Know Your Transfer (KYT) standards? **DataLedgerLabs** presents **TxGuard**, a comprehensive Business-to-Intelligence Artificial (**B2IA**) solution designed for traditional and non-traditional financial entities.
 The solution is planned to be built on Amazon Web Services (AWS). **TxGuard** delivers a comprehensive view of financial identities on the **Qubic blockchain**, ensuring compliance with AML and KYT requirements.

-This Request for Proposal (RFP) outlines a two-phase deployment strategy that is designed to ensure a smooth and effective implementation of TxGuard, maximizing its benefits for users and stakeholders.

-1.  **Phase 1 (Incubation, 8–12 months)**
-    Extract, curate, assemble descriptive analytic and exposed **Qubic** tick data, provide data value, and enable natural language querying for seamless access.
-2.  **Phase 2 (Acceleration)**
-    Introduce predictive analytics for anomaly detection and trend forecasting, enhancing decision-making and compliance efforts.

-**TxGuard** taps into a USD 2.89 billion blockchain analytics market within the USD 57.72 billion global blockchain technology market in 2025, with a projected CAGR of 90.1% through 2030 ([Grand View Research, 2024](https://www.grandviewresearch.com/industry-analysis/blockchain-technology-market)).
-Qubic’s quorum-based computation and tick system processes up to 55 million transactions per second ([The Qubic Team, 2024](https://qubic.org/blog-detail/qubic-achieves-over-55-million-transfers-per-second-for-smart-contract-executions)), positioning **TxGuard** as a first-mover in an underserved ecosystem.
-The potential impact of this solution is significant, offering a unique opportunity to be at the forefront of blockchain compliance.
+TxGuard is structured as a two-phase deployment strategy that maximizes scalability, reduces risk, and ensures rapid value delivery:

+- Phase 1: Incubation – This phase, which is the focus of the present RFP, concentrates on data extraction, semantic curation, descriptive analytics, and natural language exposure of Qubic’s tick-level data.
+It is designed to provide immediate data value and enable intuitive interaction with blockchain datasets via natural language queries, without requiring a user-facing UI.

+- Phase 2: Acceleration – Planned for future execution, this phase will integrate advanced predictive analytics, anomaly detection, and behavioral insights.
+It aims to elevate compliance efforts and decision-making through machine learning capabilities.
+A preliminary outline of Phase 2 is included in the annex.

+The total implementation time for Phase 1 is estimated at one year, with a staffing level of approximately 1.2 Full-Time Equivalents (FTE).
+Budget planning for this phase follows the P10 (best-case) scenario—an intentionally lean estimate that ensures early feasibility and minimizes risk exposure in the budgeting cycle.
+Full cost and time allocations are detailed in the XVI.
+[XVI.
+Milestones and Estimated Timeline](#xvi-milestones-and-estimated-timeline)

 <br>

 # <span style="color:#198110">I. Pain Point Addressed</span>

 The rules have changed: clients are no longer defined solely by bank accounts—they now possess blockchain identities that reflect their decentralized financial activities.
-Financial entities face a critical challenge: how can they understand these identities while ensuring compliance with AML and KYT regulations? **TxGuard** addresses this pain point by:
+Financial institutions face a critical challenge in adapting their tools and processes to understand these new identities while maintaining compliance with AML and KYT regulations.
+This is where TxGuard steps in to support the transition by:

 - Providing a comprehensive view of **financial behavior on the Qubic blockchain**.
 - Transforming complex, anonymous data into clear, **actionable insights**.